IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

   &lt;/info:identity&gt;
   <b style="color:blue">&lt;info:dependencies&gt;
         &lt;info:toolkit&gt;
-          &lt;common:name&gt;com.ibm.streamsx.messaging&lt;/common:name&gt;
+          &lt;common:name&gt;com.ibm.streamsx.kafka&lt;/common:name&gt;
           &lt;common:version&gt;[3.0.0,6.0.0)&lt;/common:version&gt;
         &lt;/info:toolkit&gt;
   &lt;/info:dependencies&gt;</b>
 &lt;/info:toolkitInfoModel&gt;
 </code></pre>

-3. **Add the Kafka operator use directives to your application.** If Streams Studio is used, this directive is automatically added when dragging and dropping a Kafka operator onto SPL application in the graphical editor (if you start with a sample from the messaging toolkit, this step is already done for you).
+3. **Add the Kafka operator use directives to your application.** If Streams Studio is used, this directive is automatically added when dragging and dropping a Kafka operator onto SPL application in the graphical editor (if you start with a sample from the Kafka toolkit, this step is already done for you).

-	`use com.ibm.streamsx.messaging.kafka::*;`
+	`use com.ibm.streamsx.kafka::*;`

 	or

-	`use com.ibm.streamsx.messaging.kafka::KafkaProducer;`
+	`use com.ibm.streamsx.kafka::KafkaProducer;`

-	`use com.ibm.streamsx.messaging.kafka::KafkaConsumer;`
+	`use com.ibm.streamsx.kafka::KafkaConsumer;`

 5. **Configure the Kafka Producer to send messages to a Kafka Broker.** You must:
     * **Create a producer.properties file and place it in the `etc` directory of your application.** This ensures that it will be included in the .sab application bundle (important for cloud and HA deployment).
 The following is a sample producer.properties file.
 See <a target="_blank" href="http://kafka.apache.org/documentation.html#producerconfigs">here</a> for more producer configuration details.